LiteObject/simple-google-chrome-extension/README.md

     $env:OLLAMA_ORIGINS = "*"

-### Set the following env variable to run ollama on a different port
+### Set the following env variable to run ollama on a different port (if default port 11434 is not available)

     $env:OLLAMA_HOST = "127.0.0.1:11435"